quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part04_2.5.4_Matplotli.md

 :p What is the purpose of using `gvbars` in this script?
 ??x
 The `gvbars` method creates a plot with vertical bars at each specified point on the x-axis.
-It is used here to visually represent the function \( y = \cos^2(x) / 3 \) as vertical bars, providing a different visual representation compared to curves or dots. x??
+It is used here to visually represent the function $y = \cos^2(x) / 3$ as vertical bars, providing a different visual representation compared to curves or dots. x??

 ---